MaxBamberger/DataScienceProjects/movie_recommender_system/README.md

 This works decently well to fill in recommendations, however it cannot be applied for new-movies and new-users.
 This is known as a cold-start issue.
 To remedy the cold-start issue, I use a popularity algorithm for new users and an NLP-based content similarity algorithm for new-movies.

 The test data streams in via an API.
 To retreive new test data and demonstrate --

+## Note on running the script
+`recommender.py` script relies on spark, you may want to use the script run_on_spark.sh to execute the code

+In a terminal, use: run_on_spark.sh src/run.py with arguments to run the recommender.